自 然 法 爾

 However, The Buddha summarizes His immeasurable treasury of teachings – which are absolutely trustworthy and dependable, as they come from His great compassion and wisdom – simply with one sentence:

 “All I teach is about suffering and the end suffering.”

-This precious human existence has now brought us the right opportunity to extricate ourselves from samsara.
+This precious human existence has now brought us the rare opportunity to extricate ourselves from samsara.
 Yet, we are too busy chasing after the fleeting worldly attractions and distractions that bind us even more tightly to samsara.
 Therefore, we are certain to continue experiencing this dreadful, cyclical nightmare, as we drift further and further away from the shore of emancipation.